What is call routing?

 Qualifying Phase

-In most call centers, the first step in the routing process is sending the call to an interactive voice response tool or IVR.
+In most inbound call centers, the first step in the routing process is directing the call to an interactive voice response (IVR) tool.
 Using IVR systems, you can determine the purpose of the caller through a series of automated questions and answers.

 Call Queueing Phase